moyartumanley/mmanley.github.io/_portfolio/discord-in-your-heart.md

 Our team created a Discord-inspired visual novel game for a 48 Cupid Game Jam hosted by Game Devs @ Mac.
 The idea arose during an hour-long brainstorming session, and we found that creating a game via Ren'Py, a python-based visual novel engine, would be the most optimal given our time constraints.
 We worked to ensure some level of customization, as players are able to determine their username and profile picture, as well as achieve their desired ending.
 Due to the time limit, we had to limit the amount of features we wanted to add such as minigames and favorability.

 ### Awards:
-There were a total of four award categories that participants' games were be critiqued on:
+There were a total of four award categories that participants' games were critiqued on:
 * **Most Rizz** - Given to the game that showcases the most charisma, charm, and style.
 After playing this game, the player is wooed by the game and has instantly fallen in love with it.
 * **Life-Changing** - Given to the game that has made a serious impact on the player’s life.
 It could’ve been the touching characters, challenging, but rewarding gameplay, or its breathtaking art.
 What’s most crucial is that the game gave the player a profound experience that could not be replicated.
 * **Cupid’s Choice** - An audience-voted category where other Macalester game jam participants, students, staff, and faculty can vote for their favorite game featured in the game jam.